Aside from freezing and traditional canning methods, there is another way to preserve fresh produce from the growing season to enjoy all year round.

 It requires no special equipment and you don’t need to “can” the jars using a pressure canner or even by boiling.
 In fact, it was a common method of preservation in the times before modern canning methods came into play.
 Women would have crocks for fermented vegetables like garlic, beets, onion, pickles, or sauerkraut (or some of all of the above) in their cellars and a batch of sourdough bread sitting on their counters.

 Lacto-fermentation is easy.
-All it takes is some fresh vegetables or fruit (which is what I’ll address here since Paleo doesn’t really include dairy or bread), some jars or a big crock, some salt, water, some spices, and maybe some whey if you want a bit of extra insurance when you’re just starting out.
+All it takes is some fresh vegetables or fruit, jars or a big crock, salt, water, some spices, and maybe some whey if you want a bit of extra insurance when you’re just starting out.
 That’s it.